9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-8-accelerated/lesson.md

 - [ ] **Exit Challenge:** Students independently rewrite 3 sequences of code as loops.
 Collect the exit challenges and review them to identify who needs more support with writing loops.

 > > “Coders, I have a challenge for you!
 Independently rewrite the 3 sequences on your exit challenge as loops.
-Let's read the directions together on your paper.
 First, circle the pattern that is repeating.
-Then rewrite the sequence as a loop in the blanks at the bottom of the page.”
+Then rewrite the sequence as a loop at the bottom of the page.”

 <note>![slides-socrative](./images/slides-soc.png)</note>